Facebook iconTransformers vs vLLM vs SGLang: Comparison Guide

 10PM IST (60 mins)

-This test was done using the TinyLlama model on a system with 15 GB of available GPU memory.
+This test was done using the TinyLlama model on a system with 15 GB of available GPU memory, which reflects a fairly common local development setup.
 We measured two things:

 • How much GPU memory (VRAM) each tool used